 We present an above-the-board version of

-Stephanie Weirich wrote a very similar type-checker, but in the initial style, using GADTs.
+Stephanie Weirich wrote a very similar type-checker, but using GADTs.
 The comparison with the tagless-final style here is illuminating.

 Typed Type Checking